AbdizamedAli/Noughts-Crosses/README.md

 <!-- ABOUT THE PROJECT -->
 ## About The Project
-This is an implementation of the game noughts and crosses using pygame with an AI that implements a Bellman function to determine the best move
+This is an implementation of the game noughts and crosses using pygame with an AI that implements a Bellman function to determine the best move.
+The program may take awhile to load up as it will begin its learning iterations you can change this in the main function it is set to 100,000 currently